pxlrbt/filament-activity-log/readme.md

 ```

 > **Note**
 > This plugin only offers a page to show activities related to your model.
 You need [`spatie/laravel-activitylog`](https://github.com/spatie/laravel-activitylog) installed and configured for it to work.
-It is importing you are using the LogsActivity trait as per: https://spatie.be/docs/laravel-activitylog/v4/advanced-usage/logging-model-events for this work work as we use the 'activities' function of the trait.
+It is important you are using the LogsActivity trait as per: https://spatie.be/docs/laravel-activitylog/v4/advanced-usage/logging-model-events for this work work as we use the 'activities' function of the trait.

 ## Usage